One Email a Month.

 Why should I add a second blog to WordPress?

-By adding a second blog to WordPress, you can increase your earnings but also keep your content and blogs separate and distinct from each other.
+By adding a second blog to WordPress, you can increase your earnings, but also keep your content and blogs separate and distinct from each other.

 Maybe you have a second blog idea, but don’t want to mix the two topics on one blog.
 Then, you can start an entirely separate blog (with a second advertising revenue stream).
 Alternatively, creating a second blog with a similar focus can be useful for affiliate marketing or blog cross-promotion.